 Thanks for checking in on me EC.
 I am hanging in there but I have had a rough go lately.
 I don't have the energy to explain everything right now but I will in time.
 I will post again soon.
 Lots of love to all of you!

-I am a 40 something gal living in Arizona after living in California my entire life.
+I am a 50 year old gal living in Arizona after living in California my entire life.
 I have taken on the task of losing 100+ pounds and nurturing my mind, body and spirit in the process.
+Since I started blogging I have lost 70+ lbs but still have quite a bit more to lose.
 This is my story...

 1. To be healthy 2.
 To stop taking medications for Blood pressure, Cholesesterol, etc. 3.
 To no longer do insulin shots 4.
 To no longer have to wear a CPAP machine from Sleep Apnea 5.
 To feel good in my own skin 6.
 To have better self esteem 7.
 To put my actual weight on my Driver's License 8.
 To no longer have to wear 3x or ever be over 300 lbs. again 9.
 To not be ostracized in public due to my weight again 10.
 To not have to worry about if I will fit in a booth at a restaurant 11.
 To not have to worry about breaking a chair if I sit on it 12.
 To no longer be considered MORBIDLY OBESE 13.
 To tackle the emotional reasons why I became obese 14.
 To be physically strong and flexible 15.
 To be able to tell others that I achieved my goal and they can too 16.
 To be able to enjoy more in life 17.
 To be able to do a 5K walk/run for charity 18.
 To be with friends and do active things like hiking and biking 19.
 To no longer feel like a prisoner in my own body 20.
 To be ALL that I can be!